ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Adding dynamic content to our Repo Catalogue

-Probably the main objection to static sites is "I don't want to have to rebuild the entire site every time something changes in the database".
+Perhaps the main objection to static sites is "I don't want to have to rebuild the entire site every time something changes in the database".

 It's a totally valid argument - a nuanced one nonetheless.
 For example, a